ooples/pine_script_docs/source/concepts/Chart_information.rst

   `low <https://www.tradingview.com/pine-script-reference/v5/#var_low>`__ and
   `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__ values.

-On historical bars, the values for the above variables do not vary during the bar because only OHLCV information is available on them.
+On historical bars, the values of the above variables do not vary during the bar because only OHLCV information is available on them.
 When running on historical bars, scripts execute on the bar's `close <https://www.tradingview.com/pine-script-reference/v5/#var_close>`__, when all the bar's information is known and cannot change during the script's execution on the bar.